xditya/ChannelAutoPost/ReadMe.md

 # Channel Auto-Post Bot

+Use the [usermode](https://github.com/xditya/ChannelAutoPost/tree/user) branch, if you want to forward messages without being an admin in the from channel.

 This bot can send all new messages from one channel, directly to another channel (or group, just in case), without the forwarded tag!

 ## Setting up